 A gripping, glamorous whodunnit - Prima on Bright Young Dead

 This accomplished, frothy, clever, historically sound and believable story with its timely reminders of the inequalities of 1920s life is huge fun to read - Crime Review on Bright Young Dead

 Full of surprises and secrets - Woman's Way

 Jessica Fellowes is an author, journalist and public speaker.
-The Mitford Murders is her debut series as a novelist and has been nominated for awards in Britain, France, Germany and Italy, and sold into eighteen territories.
+Her bestselling The Mitford Murders series has been nominated for awards in Britain, France, Germany and Italy, and sold into eighteen territories.
 Jessica is also the author of five official companion books to Downton Abbey, various of which hit the New York Times and Sunday Times bestseller lists.
 She has written short stories for Vogue Italia and L'Uomo Vogue, and made numerous appearances on radio, podcasts and television.
 She lives in Oxfordshire with her family.